 A note about copyright: Please do not use my pictures without emailing me or contacting me first.
 That’s all I ask as I usually say ‘yes’ to any non-commercial usage of my work on the internet and am very approachable.
 So, please ask me first as I have had some bad experiences with work being taken without the people having asked first.
-It’s not good manners and it pisses me off.
+It’s not good manners and it annoys me.

 Photo of Alfie Goodrich by Matthew Lamb